I’ve been posting annual lists of the Best Videos For Educators for a number of years.

 Of course, the “graphic notetaking” video of Daniel Pink’s speech about his book, Drive, has got to be on this list:

-Alfie Kohn has written several books, including “Punished By Rewards.”.
 Dwight Schrute is the well-known character in the television comedy, “The Office.”
-What might the connection be between the two of them?
-Watch this two minute video clip to find out:
+Watch this clip to learn about the drawbacks of extrinsic motivation.

 Here’s Bloom’s Taxonomy According To The Pirates Of The Caribbean: